This is an honest guide on where to stay in Dublin, Ireland, from someone that has lived in the capital for 35 years.

 4. Howth

-With Howth Castle and the famous Howth Cliff Walk nearby, there’s plenty to keep you occupied here.
+With Howth Castle, the famous Howth Cliff Walk, the harbour and an excellent pub and restaurant scene, there’s plenty to keep you occupied here.

 The pros and cons to staying here